Getting your Trinity Audio player ready... |

 Does Yale Prefer GMAT or GRE Scores?

-Yale SOM states very clearly on its website that it has no preference between the GMAT and GRE — or between in-person or online test administration.
-In fact, Yale SOM’s senior associate director of admissions, Amy Voth, states the following:
+Yale SOM states very clearly on its website that it has no preference between the GMAT and the GRE.
+It also accepts either in-person or online test administration.
+In fact, Yale SOM’s website states:

 KEY FACT: